ButterCheezii/batx/README.md

 > ![screenshot](screenshot.png)
 > (this is a random post I found while looking for a quick example)

-Contact me for more details, the version in this repo is both outdated and unsupported
+Contact me personally for details, the BatX version in this repo is both outdated and unsupported